-DR. KANDISS TAYLOR, REPUBLICAN CANDIDATE FOR GOVERNOR, TO VISIT CORDELE - Cordele Dispatch
+Dr. Kandiss Taylor, Republican candidate for Governor, to visit Cordele - Cordele Dispatch

-CORDELE, GA – Kandiss Taylor, Republican candidate for Governor of Georgia, will speak to the Crisp County Republican Party on Thursday, July 22 at 12:00 noon at Denny’s 2115 E 16th Ave, Cordele, Georgia.
-The meeting is open to the public.
+CORDELE, GA – Kandiss Taylor, Republican candidate for Governor of Georgia, will speak to the Crisp County Republican Party on Thursday, July 22 at 12:00 noon at the Cordele Community Clubhouse, 108 15th Avenue East Cordele, GA 31015.
+The meeting is open to those interested in joining the Republican party.

 Kandiss Taylor is from Baxley, Georgia.
 She served in the same community for the past 18 years as a public-school teacher, counselor, and student services coordinator.